International Academy of Digital Arts and Sciences

-The International Academy of Digital Arts and Sciences or IADAS is an organization founded in 1998 in New York City with a purpose to recognize and acknowledge excellence in interactive content across emerging technologies.
+The International Academy of Digital Arts and Sciences (IADAS) is an organization that was founded in 1998 in New York City to recognize and acknowledge excellence in interactive content across emerging technologies.
 According to the organization, the academy was founded to help drive the creative, technical, and professional progress of the Internet and evolving forms of interactive and new media.